compulim/promise-pipe/README.md

 How it works
 ---

-When actions are called, they return a new Promise object decorated with actions.
-For example, `pipe('input.txt').readFile()` will returns a Promise object similar to this.
+When actions are called, a new Promise object decorated with actions will be returned.
+For example, `pipe('input.txt').readFile()` will return a Promise object similar to this.

 ```js
 {